-A fraud alert notifies anyone who pulls your credit report that your personal information has been stolen.
+A fraud alert notifies anyone who pulls your credit report that your personal information has been compromised.
 When a business checks your credit and sees a fraud alert, it should take extra steps to make sure the person applying for the credit is actually you.
-Placing a fraud alert on your credit report is free if you do it yourself, however, if you'll have to pay fee to have a company do it on your behalf.
+Placing a fraud alert on your credit report is free if you do it yourself, however, if you'll have to pay fee if you hire a company to do it on your behalf.

 Two Major Types of Fraud Alerts